Agent15/Gambit_PWR_PACK/README.md

 **- Starter Pack's Gambit**: Buying a gambit in the shop also earns a piece of its respective synergy (if applicable).

 **- Mystery's Gambit**: Mimics the effects of three random gambits.

+**- Tortoise's Gambit**: Every king move has a 1/2 chance to also count as waiting.